Journeyman-Joe/GitHub-and-Android-Studio/index.md

 https://github.com/xenon-ftc/Ultimate-Goal.git
 ```

+You insert the PAT into the URL immediately after `https://`, separating it from the host name (github.com) with an `@` sign.
-With the sample PAT (above), the credential with authentication token might be:
+For team _Xenon_, the credential with authentication token might be:

 ```
 https://ghp_PersonalAccessTokenForAnArbitraryxyz@github.com/xenon-ftc/Ultimate-Goal.git